 Question 5.
 Double or single?

 Double pumps mean less fuss, (as you can express both breasts simultaneously).
 Double pumps can yield at least 18% more milk and the biggest win is that it cuts expressing time in half.
 Worth the investment if you’re pumping regularly.
-The Medela Freestyle Flex 2 Phase Double Electric Breast Pump is a quieter breast pump, intuitive to use and extra fast at extracting milk.
-A touch screen makes it super simple, and its patent technology allows for a longer charge time.
-We love the built-in rechargeable battery, so you don’t need to be hooked up to a powerpoint.
+The Minbie Hospital Grade Pink Breast Pump is a quieter breast pump, intuitive to use and extra fast at extracting milk.
 This is the Rolls-Royce of pumps and one for those who use their pump multiple times a day.
 Worthy of the investment.
-As time equals more sleep, less pumping as a new parent is priceless.
+As time equals more sleep, which, as a new parent, is priceless.